Another Rainy Day in New York City: Critical reception

-Billboard described the song as "a pop/jazzy rocker with a touch of reggae flavor."
-Cash Box said that "the lyric is good, really creates a mood."
+Billboard described "Another Rainy Day in New York City" as "a pop/jazzy rocker with a touch of reggae flavor."
+Cashbox said that "the lyric is good, really creates a mood."
 Record World called it a "Caribbean-styled number is handled with the band's consummate professionalism and good taste."
+Leslie Ann Ryan of The Register characterized it as "the only typical Chicago track on the album".